ptr11Dev/quiz/README.md

 $ node app.js (or nodemon app.js if you are using nodemon)
 ```

+Now you can run quiz in your browser using address `http://localhost:9000/`.

 ## Contact

 Created by [Piotr Kaczmarek](piotrkaczmarek.dev@gmail.com) - feel free to contact!